bysnupy/memos/Provisioning/prov__foreman_katello_installation.md

-## Building the provisioning and system life cycle management system with Foreman and Katello component
+## Building the provisioning and system life cycle management system with Foreman and Katello components

 ### Introduction